FAQ: “How do I keep my hair clean between washes and after workouts?”

 Benefits of No-Poo Washing vs Rinsing

-***In this post, washing does NOT mean using shampoo.
-Washing refers to using a no-poo product or the water-only method to wash hair.
+***In this post, washing does NOT mean washing with shampoo.
+Washing refers to using a shampoo-free cleanser (“No Poo”) or the water-only method to wash hair.

 How Scritching, Preening, & Brushing “Washes” Hair

 Per the graphic, combining rinsing with scritching, preening, and boar-bristle brushing (SPB) gives similar benefits to a hair wash, and they can be used between hair washes to keep the hair/scalp happy.
 I’ve discussed the benefits of scritching, preening, and natural bristle brushing many times throughout my posts, because they are essential when following the Water-Only hair washing method, or in this instance, for anyone skipping several days between hair washes.

 Scritching is similar to scrubbing the scalp in the shower, except it’s done when the hair is dry.
 It promotes blood flow to the scalp, lifts dead skin cells off the scalp, and loosens excess oils off the scalp.
 Boom, boom, and boom… Scritching alone checks off the first three points on the list of hair washing benefits.
 Preening pulls the excess scalp oils away from the scalp and down to nourish the rest of the hair.
 Brushing also helps pull the oils through hair (but only if it has natural bristles like boar’s hair or wooden bristles), and the dense bristles of a boar’s hair brush can brush dirt and dead skin cells out of hair.
 For pictures and more info on how to Scritch/Preen/Brush, check out Step 2 of this post.

 These techniques are so useful that some people have gone so far as only practicing dry brushing, and they use water on their hair very minimally.
 You don’t have to take it that far if you don’t want to, but the point is scritching, preening, and brushing can be super effective!